BETTER SOUND 2019 | Category: 3.1 Soundscapes and Ambient Sound

 Belvedere is an educational activity aiming to enhance sensitivity to urban sonic environment in young people, through a soundscape design experience.
 Punta della Dogana is a unique panoramic place in Venice: a Belvedere.
 While the view is extraordinary, the soundscape is of low quality: an undifferentiated sonic flow produced by motor boats passing by.
 But what could be the Belvedere soundscape in the future, if the combustion engines will be replaced by electric motors, whose sound will be conceived by sound designers?
 Is it possible to reinvent a soundscape starting from sound branding practices?

-Then, in the computer room, they replaced the original soundtrack with the new one they had to design and develop.
-They chose a sound palette for each boat, matching with their features (size, movements, velocity, etc); in addition, they transformed sounds with audio processing techniques, keeping in regard boats movements, and they organized all sounds together, following the traffic score.
+In the computer room, they replaced the original soundtrack with the new one they had to design and develop.
+For each boat, they chose a sound palette matching with its features (size, shape, weight); in addition, they transformed sounds with audio processing techniques, keeping in regard boats movements, and they organized all sounds together, following the music score.
 Finally they came up with creating something new, between soundscape design, sound branding design, music composition: they made Belvedere (in Italian “beautiful viewing”) become a Belsentire (in Italian “beautiful listening”).

-Form the point of view of sound production technique, Belsentire is the first step of a sequence of three steps.
+From the point of view of sound production technique, Belsentire is the first step in a sequence of three steps of increasing difficulty.

-For students, Belsentire is an opportunity to rediscover their urban environment, and to increase their ability to listen to the sounds of the city and to appreciate the importance of urban sound design.
+For students, Belsentire is an opportunity to rediscover their urban environment, to learn to keep listening to the sounds of the city and to appreciate the importance of urban sound design.
 For visitors of Punta della Dogana, Belsentire offers a chance to fully appreciate this place, unique in the world.
-Finally, students get close to the dream of Raymond Murray Shafer (Schafer 1977): The Tuning of the World.
+Finally, we get close to the dream of Raymond Murray Shafer (Schafer 1977): The Tuning of the World.